 Quite why it took us 45 minutes to get there and only ten to get back I have no idea – the map has been blamed – but it was a simply gorgeous venue for a party.
 The house was out in the middle of absolutely nowhere, and there was a barbecue, folk music on the veranda, and all the wonderful people I'd met over the three days were there, along with many more whom I met that night.
 Delores was on fine form telling jokes – there is surely no finer exponent of this art than Delores2 – and we met this wacky hippy teacher called Claire who had us in stitches, and ended up getting a lift into town with us.

-Jammo was another excellent character at the party: he was thrilled to hear that everyone in Queensland calls each other 'bloke', as in 'G'day bloke' and 'How are you bloke?'
-He also told me all about the wonderfully poisonous snakes that live in Tassie.
-Jammo's moral was, 'Watch where you piss, bloke.'
+Jammo was another excellent character at the party; he was thrilled to discover from another partygoer that everyone in Queensland calls each other 'bloke', as in 'G'day bloke' and 'How are you bloke?'
+He also told me all about the wonderfully poisonous snakes that live in Tassie; his advice, suitably influenced by his new-found knowledge of Queensland, was: 'Watch where you piss, bloke.'

 1 Triple J is an excellent national Aussie radio station that plays alternative music pretty much all the time.
 Anyone wondering what modern Australian music is all about should check it out; the fact that Aussie music doesn't tend to break beyond the country's shores is no reason to ignore it.
 When Australians rock, they rock.